You’re going to a backcountry ski hut! Yay! Untracked pow, great friends, cozy nights. Here’s a packing list to help you prepare for the adventure.

 1. Ski Gear

-- Scraper and wax – to get sticky snow off your skis and skins while you tour on those warm days.
+- Scraper – to get sticky snow off your skis and skins while you tour on those warm days.

 - Avalanche Transceiver w/extra batteries

 - Shovel – metal not plastic.
-G3 Shovels
+Here’s a good BCA shovel

 - Repair kit and spare parts for bindings.
 Make sure all your ski gear and avy gear is in good working order before the trip.

 - At least 40oz carrying capacity for water.
-Water bottles, a hydration bladder (beware the frozen hose situation) and an insulated thermos for tea.
+Water bottles, a hydration bladder (I avoid these in the winter because of the frozen hose situation) and an insulated thermos for tea- a nice touch but heavy.

 2. Skiing Outfit